-Development proposals should respect the varied historic landscapes of the district (including registered parks and gardens and Stoke Field registered battlefield) through their siting and design.
+Development proposals should respect the varied natural environment of the district through their siting and design.
 Appropriate development that accords with the Core Strategy, other Development Plan Documents and facilitates a sustainable future for Laxton will be supported.

 4. Archaeology